January 2022 - Capital City College

 James Marlow, 25, was presented with the Outstanding Academic Achievement award and received £500 in the Michael Sargent Bursary Awards 2021.

-He achieved 15 Distinctions on an Access to Higher Education Diploma at CONEL last year and is now studying for a BSc (Hons) Computer Science at King’s College London.
+He achieved 15 Distinctions on an Access to Higher Education Diploma at CONEL last year and is now studying for a BSc (Hons) in Computer Science at King’s College London.

-Receiving his award at online ceremony on 19 January, James said: “It is a real honour to receive this award.
+Receiving his award at an online ceremony on 19 January, James said: “It is a real honour to receive this award.
 It was a really wonderful experience studying the Access course and I learnt a lot of key skills, thanks to my tutors Muhammad and Amadu who were really terrific.

 “Before I did my Access course I was working as a software developer and after five years I was ready to move on.
-I knew I wanted to move into academia but didn’t really know how to, because I didn’t have the qualifications.
+I knew I wanted to move into academia but didn’t really know how to because I didn’t have the qualifications.
 That’s where the Access course came in and now I’m at university.”

 James, from Knebworth, Hertfordshire, impressed his tutors from the beginning with his drive and dedication.
 They also praised his excellent communication skills and friendly support for other students in his role as class representative.